 The Chinese Medicine Centre was established in November 2014 through a memorandum of understanding (MoU) between Western Sydney University (WSU) and Beijing University of Chinese Medicine (BUCM).

-The MoU was signed in the presence of former Australian Prime Minister Tony Abbott and Chinese President Xi Jinping.
-The Centre is a major outcome from the China-Australia Free Trade Agreement (ChAFTA), highlighting the collaboration for promoting traditional Chinese medicine for better health and wellbeing through education, scientific research and culture exchange.
-The Chinese Medicine collaboration between Beijing University of Chinese Medicine (BUCM) and Western Sydney University has been strong for more than a decade and has received substantial support through NICM Health Research Institute, the world-class research institute at Western Sydney University.
+The MoU was signed in the presence of Australia's head of government and China's head of state.
+The Centre is a major outcome from the China-Australia Free Trade Agreement, highlighting the collaboration for promoting traditional Chinese medicine for better health and wellbeing through education, scientific research and culture exchange.
+The Chinese Medicine collaboration between Beijing University of Chinese Medicine and Western Sydney University has been strong for more than a decade and has received substantial support through NICM Health Research Institute, the world-class research institute at Western Sydney University.

 News and Updates